HSG-DS-HS23/Assignment2/README.md

 ## Task 4

 ### Run the tests for the class MultithreadCrawlerTest.
 You should have a sucessful build to pass the test.

+In this task, you should complete the class MultithreadCrawler.
+In this class, there are two inner classes defined.

+In the method run of the class CrawlerRunnable, you should define the processing of a single URL.

+When a new URL is discovered that has not been processed before, a new CrawlerRunnable should be created and run inside the executorService (of class ThreadPoolTaskExecutor).

+In the method run of the class ObserveRunnable, you should determine when the crawling has been completed and then, print the index on the index.csv file.

+This runnable should be run in its own thread, independent of the executorService.

 On Linux: